BCDevOps/openshift-wiki/docs/ArgoCD/README.md

 * When combined with pipeline tools such as GitHub Actions or OpenShift Pipelines, teams no longer need to maintain their own pipeline infrastructure.

 ## Enable Argo CD for Your Project Set <a name="enable-argocd"></a>
 A self-serve system is in place for the setup of Argo CD for your project set.
+To get started, follow the instructions below.

+Note:
+- **If you are part of the Attorney General team**, <a href="ag_setup_instructions">see these instructions</a>.
-To get started, follow these instructions.
-(If your project requires a ministry-wide grouping of projects within Argo CD, please contact the Platform Services Team.)
+- If you require a sinlge Argo CD Project for a group of OpenShift project sets, please contact the Platform Services Team.

+Enable Argo CD:
 - Prepare a `GitOpsTeam` CustomResource
     - Note that GitHub IDs are CASE SENSITIVE...
     - Use the template: https://github.com/BCDevOps/openshift-wiki/blob/master/docs/ArgoCD/gitopsteam_template.yaml